firebase/firebase-cpp-sdk/release_build_files/readme.md

     -   General (iOS): A Database URL is no longer required to be present in GoogleService-Info.plist when not using the Real Time Database.
-    -   Firestore: Added `Firestore::LoadBundle` to enable loading Firestore Data Bundles to the SDK cache. `Firestore::NamedQuery` will be availabe in next release.
+    -   Firestore: Added `Firestore::LoadBundle` to enable loading Firestore Data Bundles into the SDK cache. `Firestore::NamedQuery` will be available in a future release.

 ### 7.3.0
 -   Changes